TamaraAtanasoska/dialogue-history/README.md

 wget https://florian-strub.com//guesswhat.test.jsonl.gz -P data/
 ```

 The MS COCO dataset can be downloaded using the first two commands.
 The second two will help you unzip to into the ```data/img/raw``` folder.
-We are preserving the originally proposed folder structure, feel free to change it.

 ```
 wget http://msvocds.blob.core.windows.net/coco2014/train2014.zip -P data/img/